KyleK1782/api/README.md

 This repo stores all of the information for the website.

 ## List of Attributes
+Long descriptions of the attributed can be found in the `attributes.json` file.
 - `privatekey`: The private key itself
 - `creator`: Who uploaded the private key to the repository
 - `passphrase`: (Optional) If used, the passphrase used for a SHA256sum hash